kszeto20/CyberFinalProject/README.md

 1/03/2022

 Updated daily log with missing progress, working on expanding explanations from 12/19 of exploits we're using.

+1/04/2022

+Finalized presentation, added to the guide with the specific methods we're using.

+1/08/2022-1/09/2022

+Did presentation run-throughs with Kirsten

+1/11/2022

+Last guide and presentation updates, last updates to readme.
+Finalized lesson flow.

 ### Kirsten Szeto

 12/14/2021